BrianAmos/Old_Bachelor_Acceptance/README.md

 Three MySQL tables:

--one with a row for each tract, with data on each (e.g., population, area, etc.)
+* one with a row for each tract, with data on each (e.g., population, area, etc.)
--one with neighbor relationships, with each row representing one pairing.
+* one with neighbor relationships, with each row representing one pairing.
 Each pair should be entered twice, with the orders reversed
--one with the vertices for each tract
+* one with the vertices for each tract

 Example versions the five files are available, as well, and everything's set up in the script to run from them.

 As the filename suggests, the algorithm used is Old Bachelor Acceptance, first described in:

 Hu, T. C., Andrew B. Kahng and Chung-Wen Albert Tsao.
-1995. �Old Bachelor Acceptance: A New Class of Non-Monotone Threshold Accepting Methods.� ORSA Journal on Computing 7 (4): p.
+1995.
+"Old Bachelor Acceptance: A New Class of Non-Monotone Threshold Accepting Methods."
+ORSA Journal on Computing 7 (4): p.
 417-426.

 This particular implementation has an objective function that weights for two types of compactness, population deviance, the wholeness of counties within districts, and racial majority-minority districts.
 It has hard-coded the rejection of changes that would result in non-contiguity, and changes that would shift a district's population above or below a defined threshold.